rgriff23/rgriff23.github.io/_posts/2018-06-03-olympic-history-4-art.md

 |Letitia Marion Hamilton                  |IRL | 1948|Bronze |
 |Aale Maria Tynni (-Pirinen, -Haavio)     |FIN | 1948|Gold   |

-Out of 50 nations that participated in the Art Competitions, fewer than half won a medal, and over a third of all medals were awarded to artists representing just three countries: Germany, Italy, and France.
+Out of 50 nations that participated in the Art Competitions, fewer than half won a medal, and over a third of all medals were awarded to artists representing just three countries: Germany, France, and Italy.

 <img src="/assets/Rfigs/post_2018-06_art_medals-1.png" title="plot of chunk post_2018-06_art_medals" alt="plot of chunk post_2018-06_art_medals" style="display: block; margin: auto;" />